Clear Vinyl Product Spotlight Video

 Photo, Label, and ID Pockets

 Clear vinyl is also great for ID pockets in wallets and bags, label holders on items like storage bins, and for photo pockets on quilts.
-Thinner gauges are best for these uses.
+Thin to medium gauges are best for these uses, like 10 to 16 gauge.

 Bags and Bag Liners